Coronavirus punches €8.3bn hole in public finances

 With consumer activity severely restricted in April and May, VAT receipts were 22.7 per cent, or €2.2 billion, down on the same period last year.
 Photograph: Tom Honan

-The coronavirus crisis has punched an €8.3 billion hole in the public finances, the latest exchequer returns show.
+The coronavirus crisis has punched an €8.3 billion hole in the public finances, according to the latest exchequer returns.

 The figures show the Government’s budget deficit – the difference between what it spends and what it takes in in taxes – swelled to €7.4 billion in July as VAT receipts crashed and spending on income supports related to the pandemic soared.